-The 'Sonic The Hedgehog' Director Responded To Criticism By Promising To Redesign The Beloved Character
+The 'Sonic The Hedgehog' Director Just Responded To Criticism With A Promise To Fans

 Rest easy, Sega fans, your pleas have been heard.
 After facing backlash over the character's design, director Jeff Fowler responded to the Sonic the Hedgehog criticism on Twitter by promising that the beloved blue hedgehog will get a redesign before the movie's November release.
 Given that the movie is at least complete enough for a trailer to be released, his vow is a pretty big deal, but even if it means extra work for Paramount Pictures, this could go a long way in ensuring fans of the video game show up on opening night.